naoyam/physis/README.md

 # Physis: A High-Level Domain-Specific Framework for Stencil Computations

+This is under active development, and is not yet ready for production use.
+The features listed here should work, but you would likely encounter issues that do not work as expected.
+Email the author if you are interested in more details.

 ## Overview

 Physis is a framework for stencil computations that is designed for a